-$L_2=Q \setminus L_1$ are the leafs that are good for player~$2$.
-Now, consider the game played on this finite tree where player~$1$ wants to reach $L_1$ and player~$2$ wants to reach $L_2$.
-The winner in this game can be determined by backward induction.
-We claim (and prove) below that player~$1$ win in this finite game tree iff he wins the original game.
+$L_2=Q \setminus L_1$ are the leafs that are good for player~$I$.
+Now, consider the game played on this finite tree where player~$O$ wants to reach $L_1$ and player~$I$ wants to reach $L_2$.
+The winner in this game can be found by backward induction.
+We claim (and prove) below that player~$I$ wins in this finite game tree iff he wins the original game.

-Assume that player~$1$ wins the finite game tree.
+Assume that player~$O$ wins the finite game tree.
 We show how to construct a winning strategy in the original game.
 The strategy is built as follows.
-In the original game, player~$1$ plays as in the final tree up to the point where he reaches a leaf (in $L_1$).
-If the leaf is of sort defined in $C_1$ above then we know that player~$1$ has won the original game.
+In the original game, player~$O$ plays as in the final tree up to the point where he reaches a leaf (in $L_1$).
+If the leaf is of sort defined in $C_1$ above then we know that player~$O$ has won the original game.
 Otherwise, we know that the sum now is strictly greater than the sum up to the ancestor of the leaf that we have reached.
-Then player~$1$ continues to play as prescribed by its winning strategy in the tree from the ancestor.
+Then player~$O$ continues to play as prescribed by its winning strategy in the tree from the ancestor.
 Continuing like that, each time that the game arrives at a leaf, the sum of weights has strictly increased from the last visit to that leaf.
-As a consequence, after a finite amount of time, the sum will be strictly larger than $n \cdot |-W|$ where $-W$ is the smallest negative weight in $A'$.
+As a consequence, after a finite amount of time, the sum will be strictly larger than $\nu+n \cdot |-W|$ where $-W$ is the smallest negative weight in $A'$.